Discover more at Ham House and Garden

 Don’t miss: Two statues of Venus Marina and Mercury could be seen on either side of the Wilderness entrance in the 17th century.
 Life-size casts can still be seen here today.

-For more information about Silent Space and the 17 National Trust gardens taking part, please do have a look at the Silent Space website.
+For more information about Silent Space and the other National Trust gardens taking part, please visit the Silent Space website.

 Find out when Ham House and Garden is open, how to get here, the things to see and do and more.